3rd Wing: Korean War

-3rd Bomb Wing B-26B-50-DL Invaders during the Korean War.
-Serial 44-34306 identifiable.

-13th Bombardment Squadron Tageu Air Base October 1950, Douglas A-26B-61-DL Invader 44-34540 visible.

 When the Korean War broke out in June 1950, the 3rd Wing participated from the first bombing sortie to the very last during the Korean War.
 The 8th Bombardment Squadron, staging from Iwakuni Air Base on the west coast of Japan, flew the first Air Force mission of the war on 27 June.
 The squadron struck North Korean ground forces, destroying several tanks and vehicles.
 Later that day, the 13th Bombardment Squadron attacked the tank column again.
 Bad weather prevented further attacks for the next two days.

 The first Americans to lose their lives during the Korean War, First Lieutenant Remer L. Harding and Staff Sergeant William Goodwin, were assigned to the 13th Bomb Squadron, 3rd Bombardment Wing when they died 28 June 1950 returning from a sortie on the Korean Peninsula.
 President Truman, on 30 June, authorized the Air Force to strike targets in North Korea and, in another first, the 3rd Bombardment Wing launched 16 B-26 Invaders from the 8th and 13th Bombardment Squadrons against Pyongyang Airfield the same day, destroying 25 North Korean aircraft on the ground and damaging another 20.
 Sergeant Nyle Mickly scored the first aerial victory over North Korea by shooting down a fighter.

 A 3rd Bombardment Group (Light) B-26 Invader conducts a rocket attack on the rail yard at Iri, South Korea, in early September 1950 as part of deception operations to draw enemy attention away from the planned amphibious landings at Incheon.